MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/configuration/mixed-reality-configuration-guide.md

 It is possible to update profiles at runtime, and there are generally two different scenarios and times in which in this is helpful:

-1. **Pre MRTK initialization profile switch**: At startup, before the MRTK is initialized and profile becomes active, replacing the not-yet-in-use profile to enable/disable different features based on the device capabilities.
+1. **Pre MRTK initialization profile switch**: At startup, before MRTK is initialized and profile becomes active, replacing the not-yet-in-use profile to enable/disable different features based on the device capabilities.
 For example, if the experience is running in VR that doesn't have spatial mapping hardware it probably doesn't make sense to have spatial mapping component enabled.
-1. **Active profile switch**: After startup, after the MRTK is initialized and a profile has become active, swapping the profile currently in use to change the way certain features behave.
+1. **Active profile switch**: After startup, after MRTK is initialized and a profile has become active, swapping the profile currently in use to change the way certain features behave.
 For example, there may be a specific sub-experience in the application that wants far hand pointers completely removed.

 ### Pre MRTK initialization profile switch